jaeDev2023/Solar-System-Simulator/README.md

 # Solar-System-Simulator
-The Soar System Simulator gives you the opportunity to create your own object with mass and observe how those objects interace using the force of gravity.
+The Solar System Simulator gives you the opportunity to create your own objects with mass and observe how those objects interact using the force of gravity.

 ## Installation Instructions
 Simply download the code files and unzip into the same directory.
 Run the HTML file in a web browser of your choice.